-- 5.17 Assets with HP cash flows are likely to introduce additional risks into firms' MA portfolios and therefore increases to the FS for these assets will be required (in accordance with Matching Adjustment 4.16) to provision for these additional risks.
+5.17 Assets with HP cash flows are likely to introduce additional risks into firms' MA portfolios and therefore increases to the FS for these assets will be required (in accordance with Matching Adjustment 4.16) to provision for these additional risks.
 As required by Chapter 8 of the Matching Adjustment Part, firms must identify all sources of uncertainty in cash flow timing and/or amount and make an adequate allowance for these.
-The PRA expects firms to include details of these sources of uncertainty and how they have allowed for these as part of their applications. - 5.18 Firms should maximise use of observable data where it is available.
-Where there is insufficient data for firms to model the cash flow uncertainty reliably, the application of an addition to the FS could be supported by other safeguards to mitigate risks to the quality of matching. - 5.19 The FS addition should be determined such that the part of the credit spread that arises from borrower optionality does not result in recognition of a further MA benefit for the firm.
-The PRA considers that for a diversified portfolio of exposures that have HP cash flows, firms could make an adequate allowance for the risks arising from cash flow variability by targeting a percentile of the distribution of potential losses. - 5.20 Firms will be exposed to the risk of additional reinvestment or rebalancing costs for the MA portfolio if the timing and/or amount of HP cash flows changes.
+The PRA expects firms to document details of these sources of uncertainty and how they have allowed for them.

+5.18 Firms should maximise use of observable data where it is available.
+Where there is insufficient data for firms to model the cash flow uncertainty reliably, the application of an addition to the FS could be supported by other safeguards to mitigate risks to the quality of matching.

+5.19 The FS addition should be determined such that the part of the credit spread that arises from borrower optionality does not result in recognition of a further MA benefit for the firm.
+The PRA considers that for a diversified portfolio of exposures that have HP cash flows, firms could make an adequate allowance for the risks arising from cash flow variability by targeting a percentile of the distribution of potential losses.

+5.20 Firms will be exposed to the risk of additional reinvestment or rebalancing costs for the MA portfolio if the timing and/or amount of HP cash flows changes.
 The PRA therefore expects firms to hold as a minimum an allowance for these costs in the FS addition.
-The PRA expects that an allowance of 10 basis points (bps) would generally be adequate in normal market conditions, although firms may include their own experience data for the costs of trading assets in their MA portfolios in order to justify an alternative allowance. - 5.21 Firms should model a term structure for the addition to the FS unless it can be demonstrated that a uniform allowance would not materially affect the adequacy of the allowance for the risks arising from cash flow uncertainty, and that a uniform allowance would not materially affect the assessment of the quality of asset and liability cash flow matching or the results of the PRA's Matching Tests.
+The PRA expects that an allowance of 10 basis points (bps) would generally be adequate in normal market conditions, although firms may include their own experience data for the costs of trading assets in their MA portfolios in order to justify an alternative allowance.
+This minimum amount is intended to be a floor rather than a specific increase to the FS addition where a firm takes a standard approach to determining the FS addition for event risks.

+5.21 Firms should model a term structure for the addition to the FS unless it can be demonstrated that a uniform allowance would not materially affect the adequacy of the allowance for the risks arising from cash flow uncertainty, and that a uniform allowance would not materially affect the assessment of the quality of asset and liability cash flow matching or the results of the PRA's Matching Tests.